SAP-samples/cap-service-integration-codejam/exercises/09-set-up-remote-system-configuration/README.md

 }
 ```

-Remember that the `API_BUSINESS_PARTNER` stanza was added automatically when you [imported the API specification](../03-import-odata-api/README.md#import-the-api-specification) in exercise 03.
+Remember that the `API_BUSINESS_PARTNER` stanza we can see here was added automatically when we [imported the API specification](../03-import-odata-api/README.md#import-the-api-specification) in exercise 03.

 What would it look like if we stored the URL and API key in here?
 Well, we already have a rough idea, from the contents of the `~/.cds-services.json` file that is dynamically and automatically maintained by the local CAP server.
 We saw an example in [exercise 06](06-mock-separate-process):